mattnappo/message-term/README.md

 3. Select 'Handler.applescript' from the 'AppleScript Handler' dropdown menu.

-## Uninstalling
+## Disabling / Uninstalling

+If you want to temporarily disable the Message Term Handler, just select 'None' in the iMessages AppleScript configuration (described above).

-If you ever want to uninstall Message Term, just run `rm -rf ~/.msgterm/`
+To Completely uninstall Message Term, just run `rm -rf ~/.msgterm/`

 This will delete all files related to Message Term.